 My four-stage 1973 road trip started in Apache Oklahoma.
 We drove down in the Ford LTD in Stage One to stay with Mama and Papa Hays, Katie Patterson’s folks, in Shreveport Louisiana.
-There we ‘visited’, played golf and ate superbly.
+There we ‘visited’, played golf – I recall smacking the ball under big old trees draped in lichen, or old man’s beard – and ate superbly.
 Larry and his sister Ginny joined us, having driven down from Cobleskill NY and we got ready for Stage Two of my Great North American Road Trip: Heading north-east in a grey Volkswagen Bug.

 One more passenger meant we needed a U-Haul carrier on the roof.